Experts say the emerging tech can dramatically accelerate advances in drug discovery, diagnostics and precision medicine.

-Every online bank transfer, private message and Bitcoin transaction rests on the assumption that some math problems are ...
+Every online bank transfer, private message and Bitcoin transaction rests on the assumption that some math problems are practically impossible to solve.
+Quantum computers threaten to flip that ...

 What if the most complex problems plaguing industries today—curing diseases, optimizing global supply chains, or even securing digital communication—could be solved in a fraction of the time it takes ...